 - 3.1 Mathematics is a core subject in the National Curriculum and we use the National Curriculum as the basis for implementing the statutory requirements for mathematics.
-As a school we follow the White Rose maths curriculum which is designed and built upon the National Curriculum. - 3.2 We ensure coverage and progression is taught through the areas: number and place value, addition and subtraction, multiplication and division, fractions, measurements, geometry and statistics. - 3.3 The planning of maths consists of three phases (Long term, Medium term and Short term).
-The Long term plan outlines which structures are covered in which year group.
+As a school we follow the White Rose maths curriculum which is designed and built upon the National Curriculum. - 3.2 We ensure coverage and progression is taught through the areas: place value, addition and subtraction, fractions, decimals and percentages, multiplication and division, statistics, shape, time money and measure. - 3.3 The planning of maths consists that of a long term plan that outlines which structures are covered in which year group.
 Weekly planning takes the form of specified directives on the weekly planning time table. - 3.4 The class teacher plans their lessons in line with the whole school curriculum progression map, which has been built upon the National Curriculum strategies and the White Rose Maths scheme of work.
 The White Rose Scheme is broken down into 'small steps' and is designed to facilitate maths mastery.
 The key factures in a mastery approach to teaching maths include use of physical manipulatives, varied fluency (seeing the same problem in a range of visual representations), and reasoning and problem solving. - 3.5 To ensure retention of skills and knowledge teachers include opportunities within their planning to revisit, revise and practise objectives which have been covered previously in the year group or prior year groups coverage.
-Use of White Rose resources 'Flashback 4' ensures this revision is done regularly.
+Use of the White Rose resources 'Flashback 4' ensures this revision is done regularly.